-Manager Magazin points out that adidas' Kasper Rørsted had hoped to revitalize Reebok upon being appointed CEO in 2016.
-In the years since, he has stated on numerous occasions that he has no intention of selling the brand, even amid urges to do so from investors.
+Manager Magazin pointed out that Rørsted had hoped to revitalize Reebok upon being appointed CEO in 2016.
+He went on to state on numerous occasions over the years that he had no intention of selling the brand, even amid urges to do so from investors.

-adidas is said to have an internal team currently working on the sale of Reebok.
-Possible suitors are VF Corporation, which owns Vans, Timberland, and The North Face, among others, and China's ANTA Sports.
+Early reports indicated that adidas had formulated an internal team to work on the sale of Reebok.
+Possible suitors included VF Corporation — which owns Vans, Timberland, and The North Face, among others — and China's ANTA Sports.
 More recently, Master P and Baron Davis expressed their interest in acquiring the brand.

-To stay updated on everything happening in the sneaker world, follow @Highsnobietysneakers on Instagram, check out the best sneakers to add to your rotation this week, and sign up to our newsletter for the latest sneaker news sent straight to your inbox.
+To stay updated on everything happening in the sneaker world, follow @highsnobietysneakers on Instagram, check out the best sneakers to add to your rotation this week, and sign up to our newsletter for the latest sneaker news sent straight to your inbox.